 - And, of course, the perfect Oktoberfest outfit.

-This guide will cover everything you need to know to host an Oktoberfest party of your own in these five easy steps.
+This guide will cover everything you need to know to host an Oktoberfest party of your own in these six easy steps.

 1. What beer to serve at an Oktoberfest party